 "...He does not say, 'and to your seeds,' as of many; but as of one, 'and to your Seed,' which is Christ.
-Now this I say, that the covenant ratified... [a confirmed covenant is standing; it must be executed from the time it's confirmed] ...beforehand by God to Christ... [the Law which was given to Israel] ...which was given four hundred and thirty years later, so as to make the promise of no effect" (vs 16-17).
+Now this I say, that the covenant ratified... [a confirmed covenant is standing; it must be executed from the time it's confirmed] ...beforehand by God to Christ cannot be annulled by the Law... [the Law which was given to Israel] ...which was given four hundred and thirty years later, so as to make the promise of no effect" (vs 16-17).

 That is exactly what Judaism tries to do!
 To say that the covenant given to Israel-hence to Judah-is the greatest, most important thing.
-Therefore, everyone must keep the laws or the Noahide Laws if you're a Gentile.
+Therefore, everyone must keep the laws or the Noahide Laws, if you're a Gentile.
 Paul is saying it "...cannot be annulled...so as to make the promise of no effect."

-What was promised?
-The Seed!
+- What was promised?
+The Seed! - What was promised?
 The covenant, the same kind of covenant that Abraham had!